 Muyassar Kurdi

-My name Muyassar in Arabic means “to make life easy”
+Muyassar in Arabic means “to make life easy”

-In 2024 Kurdi received the NYFA Womens Fund for Music, American Composer Forum’s Create, and Brooklyn Arts Fund.
-She was a finalist in the Jerome Hill Artist Fellowship for Combined Disciplines 2023, and was commissioned by Roulette Intermedium in 2020 as well as a 2022 artist residency with support from Jerome Foundation.
-She is also a recipient of the Queens Fund New Works Grant, NYFA City Artist Corps grant, and Puffin Foundation grant.
-Recent residencies include Harvestworks and The Watermill Center with OPERA ensemble.
-Love is Blue, Kurdi’s solo interdisciplinary exhibition, opened in the Fall of 2023 at LaMaMa Gallery in NYC.
-In April 2025 she performed durational pieces (voice/movement) inside the exhibition by Otobong Nkanga in the atrium at the Museum of Modern Art in NYC.
+Kurdi has received support from NYFA’s Women’s Fund for Music, the American Composer Forum’s Create, and the Brooklyn Arts Fund, among others, including grants from the Queens Fund for New Works, NYFA City Artist Corps, and the Puffin Foundation.
+She was a finalist for the Jerome Hill Artist Fellowship in Combined Disciplines and has been commissioned by Roulette Intermedium, with additional residency support from the Jerome Foundation.
+Her work has been developed through residencies at Harvestworks and The Watermill Center with OPERA ensemble.
+Love is Blue, her solo interdisciplinary exhibition, opened in Fall 2023 at La MaMa Gallery in New York City.
+In 2025, she performed durational works of voice and movement within Otobong Nkanga’s exhibition at the Museum of Modern Art in New York.
+Her LP Mountains of Poetry was released in Fall 2025 with Bilna’es.

-Performance highlights include Poetry Project, Abrons Arts Center, Roulette Intermedium, Center For Performance Research, Lincoln Center, The Rubin Museum of Art, Issue Project Room, Cafe OTO, Chicago Cultural Center, Center for Contemporary Art Laznia, Fridman Gallery, Zaratan - Arte Contemporânea, and Judson Memorial Church as well as exhibitions and film screenings at VIERTE WELT (Berlin), Trieze Gallery (Paris), Knockdown Center, Queens Museum, Spectacle Theatre, and Anthology Film Archives (NYC).
-She taught interdisciplinary workshops most notably at Zaratan - Arte Contemporânea, Bilgi University, Cultur (Istanbul), Maysles Documentary Center, and MoMA PS1.
+Performance highlights include Roulette Intermedium, Abrons Arts Center, Poetry Project (NYC), Center for Performance Research, Lincoln Center, the Rubin Museum of Art, Issue Project Room, Cafe OTO (London), the Chicago Cultural Center, Center for Contemporary Art Łaźnia (Gdańsk), Fridman Gallery, Zaratan – Arte Contemporânea (Lisbon), and Movement Research at Judson Memorial Church (NYC).
+Her work has also been presented through exhibitions and film screenings at VIERTE WELT (Berlin), Trieze Gallery (Paris), Knockdown Center, Queens Museum, Spectacle Theater, and Anthology Film Archives.
+She has led interdisciplinary workshops internationally, including at Zaratan – Arte Contemporânea (Lisbon), Bilgi University and Cultur (Istanbul), Maysles Documentary Center (NYC), and MoMA PS1.